dgroomes/stackoverflow-look-back/README.md

         * Alternatively, for Opera, it is a cube button
         * Alternatively, for Firefox, there is NOT an extensions menu and instead you invoke the extension directly by clicking a puzzle icon button on the right side of the URL bar.
-    * Click the "stackoverflow-static" extension entry
+    * Click the "stackoverflow-look-back" extension entry
     * A popup will show up with buttons titled "Scrape votes" and "Expand posts".
 Click "Scrape votes" and check the console logs.
 The votes data will have been scraped and saved to browser storage.
 1. Expand the post data